s-schmidbauer/www.schmidbauer.cz/index.md

 - Passes all checks on MXtoolbox Email service test: https://mxtoolbox.com

 ## Contact

 Contact us for any request with Email, Web or else.

 - Email: stefan@schmidbauer.cz
 - Phone: +420..
-- I only speak German and English at the moment.
+- I only speak German and English at the moment
-- Contact anna@schmidbauer.cz for Czech please
+- Contact Anna at anna@schmidbauer.cz for Czech please